 Do I have to stop smoking?

-No, that is not part of the criteria to enter this programme, however if you would like help to stop smoking the staff will assist you.
+No, that is not part of the criteria to enter this programme.
+If you would like help to stop smoking staff will assist you.

 Can I leave St. Francis Farm Rehab unaccompanied at any stage during the programme?

 No. If you require to leave the programme for any reason, staff will accompany you.

 Do I have to be vaccinated against COVID-19?